-For the fourth quarter of fiscal year 2022, Sangoma recorded \$0.38 million of costs directly associated with the reduction of staff between the two companies following the NetFortris acquisition with some further costs expected in the first quarter of fiscal year 2023.
-There were no business integration costs in the same period last year.
+For the first quarter of fiscal year 2023, Sangoma recorded \$0.05 million of costs directly associated with the reduction of staff between the two companies following the NetFortris acquisition compared to \$0.84 million of integration costs in the same period last year for the Star2Star acquisition.
+The Company anticipates additional costs in the second quarter of fiscal year 2023 as it continues to finalize the integration.